Dispatcher

 Cache Layer

 Redis caching with singleflight stampede protection.
-Per-type TTLs, automatic invalidation on writes, and traced operations via OpenTelemetry.
+Per-type TTLs, automatic invalidation on writes, and distributed cache with namespace isolation.

 Permission System